frbourassa/tcr_car_antagonism/README.md

 ### Model predictions in various cell types

-The core modelling results in Figures 2, 3, 5, and S2 stem from the MCMC scripts and the `universal_antagonism...` notebooks.
+The core modeling results in Figures 2, 3, 5, and S2 stem from the MCMC scripts and the `universal_antagonism...` notebooks.
 In addition to these analyses, we used model predictions to motivate experiments in figures 4, 6, S3, S5, and S6.
 These are mainly applications of the model to various tumor and T cell lines, based on the experimental calibration of antigen and receptor levels on these cell types ([described below](#ligands)).
 These predictions are generated in the notebook `tcr_car_further_model_predictions.ipynb` for

 - B16-CD19 tumors (Fig. 4);
 - SMARTA CAR T cells (CD4+) (Fig. S3);